-1Guests at luncheon included: Mr. Samuel K. Gove, professor emeritus, Department of Political Science and the Institute of Government and Public Affairs, Urbana; Mr. Thomas R. Lamont, interim executive director, Illinois Board of Higher Education (IBHE) and a former trustee of the University; Mrs. Bridget Lamont; Ms. Judy Erwin, executive director designate of the IBHE; members of the Springfield Senates Executive Committee, and several department heads from the Springfield campus.
+Guests at luncheon included: Mr. Samuel K. Gove, professor emeritus, Department of

+Political Science and the Institute of Government and Public Affairs, Urbana; Mr. Thomas R. Lamont, interim executive director, Illinois Board of Higher Education (IBHE) and a former trustee of the University; Mrs. Bridget Lamont; Ms. Judy Erwin, executive director designate of the IBHE; members of the Springfield Senate's Executive Committee, and several department heads from the Springfield campus.

-fessor Gove and Mr. Lamont plaques in appreciation of their years of service to the Illinois Board of Higher Education (IBHE) and to higher education in Illinois.
+At this time, Mr. Eppley invited Mr. Samuel K. Gove and Mr. Thomas R. Lamont to join him and President White, whereupon they presented Professor Gove and Mr. Lamont plaques in appreciation of their years of service to the Illinois Board of Higher Education (IBHE) and to higher education in Illinois.